Prajwal-S-6/Spring-Certification-Path/module-02/AOP/README.md

 4. @AfterReturning - executed when join point matched by pointcut executes successfully without any exception.
 5. @Around - Allows to take full control of join point matched by pointcut.
 We can change the method args of the join point method execution.
 Can implement all the above advice using @Around.
               Need to use ProceedingJoinPoint::proceed() to execute the join point method.

+---
+To enable aspect in Spring
+1. Have spring-aspects dependency(aspectjweaver/spring-aop on classpath)
+2. Have a bean with @Aspect annotation.
+Use @Component and @ComponentScan on class annotated with @Aspect.
+Or create a bean manually using @Bean
+3. Have a @Configuration class with @EnableAspectJAutoProxy.
+Without @EnableAspectJAutoProxy spring will not be able to detect @Aspect class.